DELTA PIONEERS, INC.

 ARC is an advocate organization for retiree benefits and legislative issues at the state and federal levels.
 It monitors issues such as Social Security, Medicare, prescription drug costs and offers members the opportunity to easily send messages of opposition or support to elected officials.
 The organization is presently launching a new service, the ARC Boarding Pass to Retirement, a program of resources to help members navigate through retirement.
 Membership is open to all retirees, spouses, survivors, and active employees.

-ARC RETIREE ASSISTANCE PROGRAM, INC. (RAP)
+DRC RETIREE ASSISTANCE PROGRAM, INC. (RAP)

 RAP is a charitable organization whose mission is to offer financial assistance to Delta's domestic retirees, spouses, and survivors, who through no fault of their own, have fallen on financial hard times due to health-related circumstances.
 This non-profit organization is administered by volunteers who are Delta retirees, and is funded by donations from both active employees and retirees.